gvwilson/thirdbit/src/fiction/iffy/index.md

 but her arms and legs and torso felt like jelly wobbling in an earthquake.

-"Are we really going to have this argument?"
-Doctor Johel asked wearily.

-Gayathri turned to look him in the eyes.
+Doctor Johel turned to look Wales in the eyes.
 "Sic 'em."

-The sentry bot that Captain Kerse had repaired and launched itself at Wales.
+The sentry bot that Captain Kerse had repaired launched itself at Wales.
 He spun around.
 His pistol barked,
 but the shot pinged off the bot